Pioneer Valley Railroad: Before the PVRR (1847–1982)

-Pioneer Valley Railroad begins operations (1982 - 2000)
+Pioneer Valley Railroad begins operations (1982–2000)

 The Pioneer Valley Railroad began operations with three locomotives of 1939 and 1949 vintage, 13 employees, and 24 miles of trackage.
 In 1983, the railroad had a total of 40 customers.
 The company began to reverse the fortunes of its lines by dropping a $590 surcharge per car that was instated by Conrail, pursuing small customers that Conrail ignored, and forging good relationships with shippers.

 The company gained an additional 1.7 mi of track in Easthampton by a $17,500 purchase from previous owner Boston and Maine Railroad on March 20, 1984.
 Similarly to its lines purchased from Conrail, PVRR pledged to drop a $276 per car surcharge that B&M had charged customers, which was responsible for the loss of most business on the line.
 Several customers which had previously switched to trucking expressed support of PVRR's purchase of the line and ending of the surcharge.

 As traffic began to grow in the 1980s, the railroad received part of a $5.3 million appropriation from the United States Congress in the summer of 1987 to install heavier rail on its line between Westfield and Holyoke.

-Service to Easthampton was discontinued following a April 23, 1987, derailment of a PVRR train.
+Service to Easthampton was discontinued following an April 23, 1987, derailment of a PVRR train.
 Despite criticism from residents and local industry, the company stated in January 1992 that it had no plans to resume service, and was considering selling the right of way, due to a downturn in Easthampton's industries during the 1980s.

-The PVRR in the 21st century (2000 - present)
+The PVRR in the 21st century (2000–present)

 The PVRR was one of 6 railroad companies to receive a request for proposals from the state of Vermont in early 2000 to potentially operate a railroad line owned by the state between White River Junction and Wells River.
 Ultimately, the state chose a railroad based in Vermont to operate the line.

 On October 5, 2017, the Massachusetts Department of Transportation awarded PVR a $495,000 grant to complete the PVR Knowledge Corridor Service Interchange project that is planned to reduce local truck traffic by improving the connection between Pan Am Railways and Pioneer Valley Railroad in Holyoke.
 MassDOT awarded the railroad a grant of $384,022 in September 2021 to expand its yard facilities in Easthampton, matching PVRR's commitment of 40% of the total project cost.

+In August 2023, Macquarie Infrastructure Partners reached an agreement with Pinsly to acquire the railroad through its subsidiary Gulf & Atlantic Railways, now known as the Pinsly Railroad Company.